python/cpython/Doc/library/zlib.rst

    A boolean indicating whether the end of the compressed data stream has been reached.

-   This makes it possible to distinguish between a properly-formed compressed stream, and an incomplete or truncated one.
+   This makes it possible to distinguish between a properly formed compressed stream, and an incomplete or truncated one.

    .. versionadded:: 3.3